-Safety at Elm Creek Winter Recreation Area
+Safety at Winter Recreation Area at Elm Creek

 Three Rivers Parks is committed to promoting slope safety.
 In addition to skiers using traditional alpine ski equipment, others on the slopes include snowboarders, Telemark skiers or cross-country skiers, skiers with disabilities, skiers with specialized equipment, and others.
 Always show courtesy to others and be aware that there are elements of risk in skiing and snowboarding that common sense and personal awareness can help reduce.
 Know your ability level and stay within it.
 Observe Your Responsibility Code for a great snow sports experience.

 - Snow tubing takes place in a winter environment; dress properly.
 Winter footwear is recommended.
 (You may not wear ski boots.)